electricimp/imp-central-impt/README.md

 When it is hard to uniquely specify an entity without knowing the entity ID, use [entity listing](#entity-listing-and-ownership) commands to view the entities basing on some attributes, choose the required entity and use its entity ID in the required command.

+For some of the entities (eg. a Product, a Device Group) *impt* provides an ability to uniquely identify them by their names &mdash; using hierarchical identifiers.
+The format and details of every concrete hierarchical identifier are described in the [Commands Manual](./CommandsManual.md#entity-identification).
+This is convinient to use in scripts &mdash; you can pass a name of an entity and call all manipulation commands with that entity (create, update, delete, etc.) using that name only, without obtaining an ID of the created entity.

 ##### Example 1: An entity is found successfully**

 ```bash